Harike Wetland: Restoration measures

+Consequently, the Punjab State Council for Science and Technology evolved a management plan which involved, opening of sluice gates during monsoon for flushing the sedimentation, monitoring of water quality migration period, fencing some of the selected portions from encroachment, afforestation of the catchment area, soil conservation, education and public awareness, survey mapping & notification.

 The menace of water hyacinth was addressed by the Indian Army (Western Command, Vajra Corps.) in the year 2000, in a joint effort initiated by the Chief Minister of the State.
 Under the pilot project named "Sahyog" the Army adopted several innovative mechanical system of weed removal.
-The Army General reporting on the progress of the works stated:

-Through a number of innovative methods, we succeeded in making dynamic booms, and winches etc. After the operation, we have placed static and dynamic booms at strategic points in the Harike Lake to hold back the floating mats of water hyacinth so that it doesn't spread.
-At the end of six months of untiring labour by our team, we had opened four channels, which had got choked with silt over the years.
-We also planted 750 saplings of plants of two years of age on the island for birds to nest and roost in future.